TakeablesOnGit/Skys-Juice-WRLD-Vault/README.md

 -->> INSTRUCTIONS <<--

-Go to releases and download the latest release OR downl;oad "Vault Tool" from the contents.
+Go to releases and download the latest release **OR** download "Vault Tool" from the contents.
-Extract the folder and double click on "VaultTool" OR double click "Vault Tool" if you only downloaded that.
+Extract the folder and double click on "VaultTool" **OR** double click "Vault Tool" if you only downloaded that.

 -->> OPTIONS <<--